In Spring 2016, the English Department will be accepting applications to its two M.A. Programs for the 2016-2017 academic year.

 Our program offers a unique certificate in Documentary Literary Studies, which includes professional internships in special collections, art museums, and research libraries; opportunities to contribute to the Amistad Research Center’s project to put Countee Cullen’s correspondence online; technical instruction in software and platforms for digital archival projects in the arts and humanities; and expert evaluation of the student’s certificate portfolio for employment or future study.

 After completing the M.A. degree, some students continue graduate study in a doctoral program at another institution.
 Others pursue further education and/or employment in museum studies, library science, archival studies, journalism, or publishing.
-The M.A. is an excellent degree for students who plan to become teachers, and our 4+1 students may combine this degree program with the Tulane program in Education.
+The M.A. is an excellent degree for students who plan to become teachers, and our 4+1 students may combine this degree program with Tulane's Teacher Preparation and Certification Program.

 Students admitted to the 4+1 program pay regular undergraduate tuition during their senior year, and then pay a reduced tuition in the “+1” year, typically about one-third the cost of the undergraduate tuition, plus fees.
 Undergraduate scholarships do not transfer to the “+1” year.